Natasha-A/admin-dashboard/README.md

 * Advanced Grid properties practiced including `minmax()`, `clamp()`, & `auto-fill()`
 * UX/UgtI concepts practiced for modern and cohesive dashboard
 * Responsive design using media queries and break-points
-* Learned `Charts.js` to embed,style and customize live charts using array and object manipulation
+* Learned `Charts.js` to embed, style and customize live charts using array and object manipulation